 Virtually every country in the world imposes some sort of tax on goods and services, whether it’s VAT, GST (Goods & Services Tax), or sales tax.
 To my knowledge, only Hong Kong doesn’t impose such a tax (the lucky so-and-so’s.)

 The main exception to this system is the United States.
-Sales taxes are levied by various local entities and are added to the posted retail price.
+Sales taxes are levied by various local entities and retailers add these to the posted retail price when you pay.
 There are only two states which have a mechanism to recover part of the sales tax – Louisiana and Texas.
-Otherwise, when researching US prices as a visitor, you have to add rather than deduct the sales tax.
+Otherwise, when researching US prices as a visitor, you have to ahttps://www.taxfreetexas.com/dd rather than deduct the sales tax.

-Canada has a similar system.
-The national General Sales Tax (GST) and the Provincial Sales Taxes (PST or QST) are added when you pay.
+Canada has a similar system which includes the national General Sales Tax (GST) and Provincial Sales Taxes (PST or QST).
+As in the US, the retailer adds these taxes to the price when you pay.
 Similarly, there’s no mechanism for non-residents to recover these taxes when they leave.

 You’ll find VAT and sales tax rates for all countries in the Destination Prices and Sales Taxes section.

 Today, the VAT recovery services dominate VAT refunds.
 The biggest of which is Global Blue.
 They’ve done a great selling job, but essentially they’re offering you very little for a lot of money.

 The only benefit for you is that you can get your (now partial) VAT refunds back a bit sooner.
 But you still have to go through all the other, sometimes time consuming, procedures yourself: